and our funders

 These awards serve as a quality mark and are helpful when applying for grant funding.

-We are most grateful to all our grant funders.
-With their support we are able to develop projects for the benefit of our members and provide services and resources that would normally lie outside the scope of our core funding.
+We are most grateful to all our funders.
+With their support we are able to develop projects for the benefit of our members and services and resources that lie outside the scope of core funding.

 Our current or most recent funders are: